How To Have The Perfect Self-Care Day At Home

 Whenever I take a hot bath (which is almost never), I tell myself I should do this more often.
 Soaking yourself in warm water will relax your muscles in an instant.

 I mean, am I the only one who’s always wanted to have one of those fancy baths you see in Youtube videos?
-Candles, bath bombs, essential oils, soothing music, even rose petals??
-It certainly seems very lovely, but who has time for that!
+Candles (try this non-toxic one!), bath bombs, essential oils (lavender for complete relaxation), soothing music, rose petals… It certainly seems very lovely, but who has time for that!
 I usually just hop in the shower and that’s that.

 However, now that we’re all stuck at home and lots of us no longer have a social life, it’s high time we take one of those baths, don’t you think?
 Let’s see what all the fuzz is about!